Guidebook/guidebook-engineering-blog/_posts/2015-12-11-using-postgres-h-store-datatype-for-localization.markdown

 ---
 ### The Challenge

 An increasing number of guides created through the [Guidebook Content Management System](https://gears.guidebook.com) have been targeted at an international client base and multi-language support is a must.
-Previously, support for multiple languages was added by ducplicating a guide and updating the clones with translated content.
+Previously, support for multiple languages was added by duplicating a guide and updating the clones with translated content.
 Needless to say, this was not a scalalble solution--we needed to elevate localization to a "first level feature" to support an evergrowing international client base.

 ### Proposed Solutions